Business Policies and Procedures Manual

 Human Resource Services

 Washington State University is committed to the recruitment, development, and retention of its employees.
-University departments are to follow the requirements and procedures in this section to create and change permanent, or temporary administrative professional positions and appointments.
+University departments are to follow the requirements and procedures in this policy to create and change permanent, or temporary administrative professional positions and appointments.

 Administrative professional (AP) personnel include employees who perform administrative, managerial, professional, research, public service, and/or extension responsibilities and are exempted from the provisions of Washington Administrative Code Title 357 (see RCW 41.06.070).